questdb/questdb.io/docs/reference/function/date-time.md

 ### Description

 Calculates `UTC timestamp` using system's real time clock.
-Unlike sysdatetime() it does not change within the query execution should be used in WHERE clause to filter designated timestamp column relative to current time.
+Unlike sysdatetime() it does not change within the query execution timeframe and should be used in WHERE clause to filter designated timestamp column relative to current time.
 ```SELECT now() FROM long_sequence(200)``` will return same timestamp for all rows while
 ```SELECT systimestamp() FROM long_sequence(200)``` will have different values.